paidy/dsf-interview/README.md

 ### Part 1 - Data Ingestion

 The first part of this exercise requires you to build a PoC for a data ingestion system to make incoming CSV data easy to use / query by our Data Scientists.
+You can find the data in this repository:

+* `sample_data.csv` - The dataset is provided to you in the form of a CSV file which can be found in this repository.
+* `data_dictionary.xls` - A variable dictionary is provided with definitions for each variable.

 You have the freedom to choose how you go about building the PoC but here are a few guidelines:

 * You should expect to receive files with data (assume the same format) so your solution should be able to ingest them on a regular basis (e.g. every hour or day).
 * The data should be stored in a central place and accessible/readable by multiple data scientists (even in parallel).